 personal additions) since it mostly helps in me explaining my stance on piracy.
+Of course, the personal addendum below explains better, so do read that as well.

 The boomers are still so hopelessly brainwashed, they keep denying the fact that research after research after research after research after research shows that piracy does not equal a lost sale.
 In fact, cracking down on piracy is exactly what results in an undesired outcome.
 Despite all the efforts to wake them up to this reality, the MAFIAA continues singlehandedly destroying the internet even harder than all governments combined have ever been able to do.